 I am fortunate that my family can support me financially during this moment.
 My roommate, who is a cinematographer, decided to cancel the lease for our apartment when the crisis started because we were afraid that we would struggle to pay the rent for the long term.
 And so, I moved back to my mom’s place with my boyfriend, he had been living with me for three months already.
 Now the three of us are together in her apartment, which fits us just fine.
 I feel privileged to be having this kind of stability at the moment.
 Thankfully, my family isn’t struggling financially, and most of my loved ones and friends are healthy.
 On a professional level, everything went so great at the beginning of the year.
 I finally had the feeling that my hard work was paying off.
 The week before the quarantine, I was pitched by Netflix and by ELLE Brazil to do a shoot, but all the jobs got canceled last minute, and I was hijacked from that reality pretty quickly.
 I haven’t had any jobs since it started.

-Last year you did a spread in SambaZine, a new publication addressing the LGBTQ+ community in Brazil, which is a response to the homophobic rhetoric of Bolsonaro and it’s a pushback from the queer community throughout the country.
+Last year you did a spread in SambaZine, a new publication addressing the LGBTQ+ community in Brazil, which is a response to and a pushback of the homophobic rhetoric of Bolsonaro and from the queer community throughout the country.
 Please tell us more about the project.

 Samba Zine was founded last year by Juliano Corbetta.
 I consider him almost like a mentor because he has been very supportive throughout my career as a photographer.
 Before Samba, he founded “Made in Brazil,” a well-known online platform and print magazine that has been ongoing for more than ten years.
 With Samba, he wanted to aim at the LGBTQ community by channeling the queer energy of the moment and being vocal about the discrimination from the government.
 A lot of artists in Brazil right now are queer and were featured in Samba Zine.
 It was all about casting these famous figures within our community – like painter Samuel de Saboia or activist Jup do Bairro – to build up these images.
 Samba is a 200-page thick testament to contemporary Brazilian queer culture celebrating creatives and giving them a platform to express themselves freely.